Thread: BUSINESS OFFER to the ADMINISTRATOR pwctoday.com

 BUSINESS OFFER to the ADMINISTRATOR pwctoday.com

-Good morning.
+Good day .
 I found your forum very attractive and promising.
 I want to buy advertising space for a banner in the header, for $1500 per month.
 I will pay via WebMoney or PayPal, 50% immediately, and 50% in 2 weeks.
-Also, the address of my site https://russian-army-goods.com/ - it will not contradict of your forum please?
+Also, the address of my site https://russian-army-shop.cz/ - it will not contradict of your forum please?
 Thanks!
 Write about Your decision to me in the PM or by email fox1077@gmail.com

 Thread Information